Lipen/discrete-math-course/typst/hw1.typ

 + Calculate $Cosine(X, Y)$ and $CosineDist(X, Y)$ for all user pairs.
 + Determine which pair is most similar and which is most dissimilar.
++ Draw a graph with users as nodes and edges weighted by Cosine similarity.

 *Part (c):*
 Prove that Jaccard distance satisfies the triangle inequality: